Kazhnuz/awesome-gnome/README.md

 ## Extensions

 ### Menus
-- [Application Menu](https://extensions.gnome.org/extension/6/applications-menu/) is a category-based menu for applications
+- [Application Menu](https://extensions.gnome.org/extension/6/applications-menu/) is a category-based menu for applications.
 - [Places Indicator](https://extensions.gnome.org/extension/8/places-status-indicator/) is a menu that provides fast access to your folders.
-- [Arc Menu](https://github.com/LinxGem33/Arc-Menu) is a Windows7-like application menu inspired by the one in Zorin OS
+- [Arc Menu](https://github.com/LinxGem33/Arc-Menu) is a Windows7-like application menu inspired by the one in Zorin OS.

 ### Applets